 Is the 2030 Climate Challenge mandatory?

-The 2030 Climate Challenge is not mandatory.
-However, the built environment is responsible for about 40% of global carbon emissions and it is vital that the construction industry takes responsibility for massively reducing its carbon emissions.
-The RIBA encourages all RIBA Chartered Practices to join the challenge and attempt to meet the targets.
+The 2030 Climate Challenge is not mandatory, nor does it seek to replace existing environmental or sustainability assessment schemes.
+Instead, it is an invitation to radically transform the built environment through design approaches that target performance outcomes.
+The built environment is responsible for about 40% of global carbon emissions and it is vital that the construction industry takes responsibility to reduce its contributions to carbon emissions.
+The RIBA encourages all RIBA Chartered Practices to join this task.

 Do I need to submit any data to the RIBA?